All Episodes

 I know.

-Dude, she literally all she wants for Christmas is she asked me when I told her I was doing your pod.
+Dude, she literally, all she wants for Christmas is she asked me when I told her I was doing your pod.

-She was like, oh, cool.
+She was like, oh, she went, Bet, Bet, Bet.

-That's what she mostly says, bet, bet, bet.
+That's what she mostly says, Bet, Bet, Bet.

 And then I said, and then, and then she gave me like a little piece of paper.

-Like I can I don't understand her words.
+Like, I don't understand her words.

-And she said that when my wife translated, she said, Oh, she wants uh Charlie Kirk signed CD.
+And she said that when my wife translated, she said, Oh, she wants Charlie Kirk signed CD.

 Oh, okay.

-I don't know how you if you know Charlie Kirk or whatever.
+So I guess because she's they're American, you know, I don't know how if you know Charlie Kirk or whatever.

 Never met him.